 If you still didn’t start the process of upgradation, I would ask you to hold on for sometime.
 You don’t probably have a bootable backup of your system data.
 Yes, I will suggest you to take a bootable backup of your system data for future.
 Because if something gets wrong with your newly updated OS, you would probably want to roll back the update.
 In this case if you only have a bootable backup recovery partition, you can get back your old system.

 I will tell you to do this immediately, before doing anything with your system.

 Now let’s come to the common issues with macOS High Sierra reported by user.
 And let’s have a look to the solutions for them.

 macOS High Sierra download has failed

-Many report has been coming from the users that as soon as they started the download of High Sierra 10.13, the process is getting failed abruptly along with showing an error message on your screen like Installation of macOS could not continue.
+Many reports have been coming from the users that as soon as they started the download of High Sierra 10.13, the process is getting failed abruptly along with showing an error message on your screen like Installation of macOS could not continue.

 The reason may behind this error is either your poor internet connection or probably many users are trying to download the macOS at the same time.
-So in this case I will suggest you to make it sure that your Mac is on a pretty faster internet connection and reboot your Mac App store once.
+So, in this case, I will suggest you make it sure that your Mac is on a pretty faster internet connection and reboot your Mac App store once.

 To reboot the app store simply go to the apple menu on the upper left corner> choose Force Quit> Find App Store app in the list and quit it.

 I want to tell you to remove all partially downloaded files from your Mac which are named macOS 10.13 High Sierra.
 Now try again.

 Some users are complaining that after successfully downloading the high Sierra, when they are trying to install it by clicking on the installation file, for some reasons nothing is happening.
 They are trying for further proceed by clicking on the continue icon, but unfortunately, the button is appearing to be grayed out.